AimLuo/topology/README.md

 # Le5le-topology

-Le5le-topology is a diagram visualization framework uses canvas and typescript.
+Le5le-topology is a diagfdafdsaram visualization framework uses canvas and typescript.
 Developers are able to build diagram (topology, UML), micro-services architecture, SCADA and so on.

 - [→ Online](http://topology.le5le.com) .
 It is very slow while open the site for my network speed is 1Mb/s.
 - [→ Docs](https://le5le-com.github.io/topology/)